Skip to Content

 • Atomium – This is arguably the most recognisable symbol of Belgium and contains a museum, a panoramic view of the city and the fun attraction, Mini Europe next door.

-• Le Grand-Place – The main square in Brussels, which is home to numerous museums, town hall, the infamous peeing boy statute Maneeken Pis, and one of the best views in the city.
+• Le Grand-Place – The main square in Brussels, home to numerous museums, town hall, the infamous peeing boy statute Maneeken Pis, and one of the best views in the city.

 • Magritte Museum – a museum dedicated to a surrealist artist that you should check out even if you’re not a huge art fan.